lis05/DWAK2/README.md

         2 means "less", 3 means "less equal",
         4 means "greater", 5 means "greater equal".

-- CF has register index TODO, size of 3bits.
+- CF has register index 4, size of 3bits.

 ### Integer division register DV.
 Used in DIVQ instruction to store the quotient and in DIVR instruction to store the remainder

-- DV has register index TODO, size of 64bits.
+- DV has register index 5, size of 64bits.

 ### Stack registers SB, SH.
 Used in stack operations.
 SB points to the base of the stack, and SH points to the head of the stack.

-- SB has register index TODO, size of 64bits.
+- SB has register index 6, size of 64bits.
-- SH has register index TODO, size of 64bits.
+- SH has register index 7, size of 64bits.

 ### Instruction pointer register IP.
 This is a special register that shoudn't be directly changed.